raydelvecchio/lazytorch/README.md

 # Conclusion
 This repo is a fully working deep learning framework you can use to train your models without having to manually derive backprop for each layer.
 It's giga slow.
 But technically, you could train GPT-5 on this if you had enough time and patience.

+# TODO / Improvements
+* Actually implement a no_grad feature so we can cut down on code complexity and avoid unnecesary operations
+* Optimize MSE loss, potentially implement an element-wise Value addition / subtraction / multiplication / division instead of just scalar element-wise ops